System functions v5.6

 Currently only EXCLUSIVE locks are supported.
 So if another node or another backend on the same node has already acquired the advisory lock on the object, then other nodes or backends must wait for the lock to be released.

 Advisory lock is transactional in nature.
-So the lock is automatically released when the transaction ends unless it's explicitly released before the end of the transaction.
+So the lock is released when the transaction ends unless you explicitly release it before the end of the transaction.
 In this case, it becomes available as soon as it's released.
 Session-level advisory locks aren't currently supported.

 Global advisory locks are reentrant.
-So if the same resource is locked three times, you must then unlock it three times for it to be released for use in other sessions.
+So if the same resource is locked three times, you must then unlock it three times to release it for use in other sessions.

 bdr.global_advisory_lock